 What is a ‘standard drink’?

 - Include some alcohol-free days each week.
-It doesn’t matter whether these are together or apart.

-Visit www.alac.org.nz for more information and resources about alcohol in New Zealand.
+Visit www.alcohol.org.nz for more information and resources about alcohol in New Zealand.